Suhas-Kadhane/my-salesforce-trail/README.md

-# 🚀 Salesforce Trailhead Journey
+# 🚀 Salesforce Developer & Trailhead Journey

 Hi there! 👋
 This repository documents my **Salesforce learning journey** — from Trailhead modules to hands-on projects and practice org experiments.
 My goal is to build a strong foundation in **Salesforce Administration, Development, and Data Management** to transition into a full-time Salesforce professional.